paulosjd/pyrasatest/README.md

 In mocking interactions with the database layer, time and effort expenditure associated with test setup can be reduced.
-By setting explicit return values for ORM queries, control flow is simplified, both in the writing tests and the reading of tests.
+By setting explicit return values for ORM queries, control flow is simplified, both in the writing tests and reading them.
+It can also save time in writing tests by avoiding the need to setup params used in such queries, such as in cases of filtering on request parameters.

-Little functionality is provided to facilitate testing whether usage of APIs such as SQLAlchemy ORM queries is correct or behaves as expected.
-However, through a configuration file, tests that mock such interactions using a `patch` decorator can be selectively `unpatched`.
+Note that in using the provided objects, for instance in mocking SQLAlchemy ORM queries through `MockDbSession`, whether queries are written correctly or return results are as expected is left untested.

-It is suited to unit testing applications which use SQLAlchemy as an ORM, and a framework such as [Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/), within which models have no direct awareness of the database.
-For Pyramid, where database interactions are carried out through `request.dbsession`, the replacement mock database session functionality is provided accordingly.
+The package written to assist unit testing of applications which use SQLAlchemy as a database backend, and a framework such as [Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/), in which models have no direct awareness of the database.
+For Pyramid, where database interactions made within view callables are carried out through `request.dbsession`, a mock database session is provided accordingly.
 `MockDbSession` is still otherwise available to import and use in the creation of test objects.

-[The source for this project is available here][https://github.com/paulosjd/pyrasatest].
+The source for this project is available [here](https://github.com/paulosjd/pyrasatest).

 ----
 **Available functionality and example usage**

+**`MockModel`**

-**`class MockModel`** is useful for representing ORM objects, whereby desired attributes are set in their construction from keywords arguments.
+Useful for representing objects such as ORM query results.
+Desired attributes are set in their construction from keywords arguments.

-As defined in `MockModel.__init__`, a number of keywords arguments have meaning beyond being used to set attributes and are useful in specifying desired behaviour:

     >>> from pyrasatest import MockModel
     >>> mm = MockModel(name='Paul', age='34')
     >>> print(f'My name is {mm.name} and my age is {mm.age}')
     My name is Paul and my age is 34

-**`class LazyAttrMockModel`** is similar to `MockModel` except that in the case of a failed attribute lookup, it will return `None` instead of raising `AttributeError`.
+`LazyAttrMockModel` is similar to `MockModel` except that in the case of a failed attribute lookup, it will return `None` instead of raising `AttributeError`.

-**`class MockDbSession`**
+**`MockRequest`**

+`MockRequest` objects, which inherit from `Pyramid.testing.DummyRequest`, have an instance of `MockDbSession` as an attribute.
+In passing a `MockRequest` instance to a Pyramid view callable, database interactions which would usually involve an SQLAlchemy session instance through `request.dbsession` will instead use `MockDbSession`.
+Usage is demonstrated in examples below.

+**`MockDbSession`**

-For testing code which access an SQLAlchemy object `Result` which uses indexing as alternative to dotted attribute lookup (i.e. allow `namedtuple`-like interface), values will be returned according to ordering of kwargs which are passed to the constructor, for example:
+For testing code which accesses an SQLAlchemy object `Result` which uses indexing as alternative to dotted attribute lookup (i.e. `namedtuple`-like access), values will be returned according to ordering of kwargs which are passed to the constructor, for example:

-    mock_model = MockModel(foo='0', bar='1')
+    >>> mock_model = MockModel(foo='0', bar='1')
-    mock_model[0]
+    >>> mock_model[0]
     '0'

 For Python versions before 3.6, where dictionaries have no ordering, the following method should be used to specify return values from indexing:

-    mock_model.set_result_items(['foo_value', 'bar_value'])
+    >>> mock_model.set_result_items(['foo_value', 'bar_value'])
-    mock_model[0]
+    >>> mock_model[0]
     'foo_value'

-To set query results more generally, use:
+To set query results more generally, use `MockQuery` as described below.
 Query results can be specified according to the model or model property which is the first positional argument passed to `dbession.query`.
 The following view callable has multiple `dbession.query` calls: